Personal tools

 - Overview

-The 5G Access Gateway Function (AGF) is a crucial 5G Core (5GC) network element that acts as a bridge, connecting traditional wireline networks (like fiber, DSL, or even satellite) to the 5G core, making fixed broadband look like a mobile 5G connection to the core network, replacing older tech like BNGs for unified management, seamless experiences, and efficient handling of diverse access types under the 5G umbrella.
+The 5G Access Gateway Function (AGF) is a crucial 5G Core (5GC) network element that acts as a bridge, connecting traditional wireline networks (like fiber, DSL, or even satellite) to the 5G core, making fixed broadband look like a mobile 5G connection to the core network, replacing older tech like BNGs (Broadband Network Gateways) for unified management, seamless experiences, and efficient handling of diverse access types under the 5G umbrella.

 It handles signaling (N1/N2), authentication (AAA), QoS, and IP connectivity for residential gateways (5GRG) and other fixed devices, enabling a single converged network for both wireless and wireline subscribers.